-Note: If switches are enabled during SBC Stop Mode, e.g. HSx on with or without PWM, then the SBC current

-Note: It is not possible to switch directly from SBC Stop Mode to SBC Sleep Mode.
-Doing so will also set the wake inputs cannot be selected as wake input sources.
+- 1. If switches are enabled during SBC Stop Mode, e.g. HSx on with or without PWM, then the SBC current consumption will increase (see Chapter 4.4). - 2.
+It is not possible to switch directly from SBC Stop Mode to SBC Sleep Mode.
+Doing so will also set the SPI_FAIL flag and will bring the SBC into Restart Mode. - 3.
+When WK1 and WK2 are configured for the alternate measurement function (WK_MEAS = 1) then the wake inputs cannot be selected as wake input sources.

-SPI_FAIL flag and will bring the SBC into Restart Mode.

-Note: When WK1 and WK2 are configured for the alternate measurement function (WK_MEAS = 1) then the